jogolden/GhidraPS4Loader/README.md

 ~ Make it so that imports are valid code, so it doesn't mess with decompiler

 #### Credits
+Credits to Z80 and SocraticBliss for general development.
 Major credits to xerpi for his Vita script, aerosoul94 for his dynlib project and database format, and Adubbz for his Switch loader.
 I was lazy to learn everything about Ghidra from scratch!